 Metro Lives is a thriving family-oriented, unorthodox, multicultural international ministry.
+We are a Community of Caring and Compassionate people, Creating a Culture of Compassion and Care for everyone!
 Sunday morning church services are awe-inspiring and exhilarating.
 Pastor Baron, as only he can, delivers the Word of God in a humorous and refreshing manner.
 The sermons are very pragmatic for everyday living, easily understood and life-changing.
 Visit us this Sunday & experience the difference –Metro Lives will change the way you think of church!

 Don't just take our word, click here and see the MET from a different perspective.